tabish-javed/git-cribnote/git-cribnote.md

 > finally delete branch no longer needed git branch -D <new-branch>
 ```

 ## Understanding The .gitignore File
 .gitignore file contains file-names or wild-card entries for those file/directories, which are not required to be managed by git.
-This file can be placed in top of project folder <OR> in folder where .git directory exists.
+This file can be placed in top of project folder or in the folder where .git directory exists.

 ```markdown
 .gitignore---Example